 Keypads that utilize dome switches, silicone elastomer keys, or tactile switches rely on actuation force as a critical feature to define how much load is required to close the normally open switch.
-In this context, force is a vector acting normal to the keypad surface and is usually defined in grams (g) or pound force (lbf).
+In this context, force is a vector acting normally to the keypad surface and is usually defined in grams (g) or pound force (lbf).

 Early in some projects our customers aren’t critical of the exact force required to trip the switch, and will rely on a low, medium, or high force rating to mature a design.
 While this low, medium, and high force rating system is less than ideal since it’s reliant on human perception, it does allow for an order of magnitude force design to be targeted for any new design.
 To add quantifiable definition to an otherwise arbitrary scale, Epec's engineering team recommends the following guidelines: